git-eternal/osu-cheat/README.md

 old osu cheat source with some decent features, initially meant to be the sapphire.ac cheat.

-patterns are probably outdated by now. source is mainly for learning!
+patterns are probably outdated by now. the source is mainly for learning!